5 Finding Information

 Note: Google and the Google logo are trademarks of Google LLC.

 This search on sleep deprivation retrieved over 58 million hits.
-Unfortunately, the top search results did not provide information on sleep deprivation in college specifically.
+Unfortunately, the top search results did not provide information on sleep deprivation, specifically in college.

 Examples of Google search results for sleep deprivation